-The use of this module requires using either the average saturation or the effluent volumes.
+The use of this module requires using the average saturation.
 This method assumes a uniform saturation along the sample, an assumption that is never valid due to the presence of capillary forces.
 The result must be considered as a first guess for a more accurate method taking into account the capillary pressure (numerical optimization).

-Figure 59: Kr steady-state window and the corresponding Kr result.
+Figure 60: Kr steady-state window and the corresponding Kr result.